sroychow/cmsTrackerMaps/README.md

 #### Adding new resource
 Understand how the data is loaded and displayed.
 Specifically take a look at <code>data.js</code> where the data is defined.
 The function <code>loadCheckboxes()</code> directly handles the generation of the checkboxes from the data. <code>loadCheckboxes()</code> is called in the onclick handlers found in <code>main.js</code>.
 From there take a look at the onclick handler that listens for the <code>.panel-extend-checkbox</code> class.
 From there you're going to have to take a look how the <code>PanelBuilder</code> works.
 The important functions to consider are <code>PanelBulider::addRmTkMapPanel</code>, and <code>PanelBulider::addToComparisonView</code>.
+It is here were you will have to adapt things - if at all.

+#### Changing Decoder / Encoder
 It is unlikely that you're going to have to touch either <code>ParamEn/Decoder</code>; if it turns out that you do need to add something **always** do it in both.
 Don't introduce asymetries.

 #### General